markfinger/python-webpack/README.md

 )
 ```

-Note: in a Django project, you should define the settings within a dictionary named `WEBPACK` within
+Note: in a Django project, you should declare the settings as keys in a dictionary named `WEBPACK` within
 your settings file. python-webpack introspects Django's settings during startup and will configure itself
 from the `WEBPACK` dictionary.